ranaberi/ActualizedInspirationApp/README.md

 Other users can upvote a suggestion.
 Admins approve or disapprove a suggestion.
 Admins can add new categories.
-Version 2 will contain new features such as the ability to create a group for a users involved in the actualization of a suggestion inspired by a book.
+Version 2 will contain new features such as the ability to create a group for users involved in the actualization of a suggestion inspired by a book.